lucaslb1/basic-python-timer/README.md

 The user can switch between a timer and stopwatch(not implemented yet) using the menu

 The timer allows the user to input a time in seconds into a box.
 When the timer is pressed a visual countdown will start.
 Once it reaches zero a finished message will appear and a alarm tone will go off.
-A new timer can then be inputted and started again.
+A new timer can then be started and started again.

 The stopwatch has a start button and will count up from zero.
 There is a stop and reset button.